Tornadoes of 2014: August 29–30 (Europe)

 Two tornadoes were confirmed in western Russia on the evening of August 29, including a large F3 tornado that struck the small village of Kariyevo in the Russian Republic of Bashkortostan.
 Numerous homes and farm structures were heavily damaged or destroyed, vehicles were flipped and tossed, and trees were snapped throughout the town.
 Two people were killed and at least 50 others were injured.
 The tornado was caught on video from multiple angles by several vehicle dashcams in Kariyevo.
 A brief F0 also touched down near Velikiy Novgorod, causing no damage.
 In Estonia, another weak F0 tornado occurred near Äksi, also causing no damage.
 On August 30, an F1 tornado occurred in Germany, causing minor damage in the Butjadingen Peninsula community of Eckwarderhörne.

 September

-There were 41 tornadoes reported in the United States in September; however, 42 were confirmed.

-September 9–10

-Over the course of two days, a storm system spawned twelve weak tornadoes between the lower Missouri River Valley and Ohio Valley.
-The event started on the 9th, when a supercell thunderstorm developed over far southeastern Nebraska.
-As the supercell moved into northwestern Missouri, it dropped four EF0 tornadoes from the late afternoon to early evening hours.
-Another EF0 was reported further east in Missouri that evening.
-On the 10th, four additional EF0 tornadoes were confirmed in northeastern Ohio.

 September 20–24 (Brazil)

 Three tornadoes touched down in Brazil between September 20 and 24.
 A tornado capsized a boat in the Paraguay River near the city of Porto Murtinho, in the state of Mato Grosso do Sul; 3 people died and 11 went missing.
 An F0 tornado was recorded by a journalist in a rural area near Pedro Osório and Capão do Leão, in Rio Grande do Sul.
 There was no damage.
 Also, a tornadic waterspout was confirmed in Cidreira, in the same state.